ManeraKai/simplytranslate_go/README.md

 $ sudo wget https://raw.githubusercontent.com/ManeraKai/simplytranslate_go/master/docs/web.yaml
 ```
-You've now downloaded a template config file with default settings.
+This downloads a template config file with default settings.
 You can edit it with nano
 ```
 sudo nano web.yaml
 ```